enyojs/enyo-docs/developer-guide/building-apps/layout/drawers.md

     });
 ```

-As in the previous example, we've set `"open: false"`, so the drawer first
+As in the previous example, we've set `'open: false'`, so the drawer first
 appears in its closed state.

 ![_Horizontal Drawer (Closed)_](../../assets/drawers-3.png)